icalledmyselfmoon/stemCNV_check_Read_the_docs/source/filters_labels_config.rst

 Config file options
 ============

 Making changes in the config file allows to edit analysis settings.

--Open the config.yaml in text editor
+- open the config.yaml in text editor
--Type in or change the necessary variables
+- type in or change the necessary variables

 Array definition
 --------------